TheStanfordDaily/archives-scripts/README.md

 If you're satisfied, you can use
 `tmux`
-`nohup sh archives-text-git.sh &` to commit and push all the changes in `archives-text` then, `ctrl + b` and `d` to leave and detatch the tmux session, so that it will continue running and you can go do other stuff.
+`nohup sh archives-text-git.sh &` to commit and push all the changes in `archives-text` (maybe we don't need nohup since we're going to detatch the tmux session anyways.) then, `ctrl + b` and `d` to leave and detatch the tmux session, so that it will continue running and you can go do other stuff.
 `tmux list-sessions` and verify that you see the session you just created.
 Verify that the script worked with `cat nohup.out`, making sense the output makes sense.
 Will take a while.